OmkarBV/Room-Finder/README.md

 # Technologies used:

-  -Java: Java is used to develop the backend of the application.
+  -Java:  is used to develop the backend of the application.

-  -MySQL: MySQL is used to store the data.
+  -MySQL:  is used to store the data.

-  -Angular: Angular is used to develop the frontend of the application.
+  -Angular:  is used to develop the frontend of the application.

-  -Spring Boot: Spring Boot is used to develop the RESTful APIs.
+  -Spring Boot:  is used to develop the RESTful APIs.

-  -Hibernate: Hibernate is used as the ORM tool to communicate with the database.
+  -Hibernate:  is used as the ORM tool to communicate with the database.

 # Module 1: Tenant Module